antham/chyle/README.md

 ## Usage

 ```
-Create a new changelog according to what is defined in config file.
+Create a new changelog according to what is defined as config.

 Changelog creation follows this process :